openclarity/openclarity/CONTRIBUTING.md

 `make e2e-docker` can be used run the end-to-end tests in the repository locally using Docker. `make e2e-k8s` can also be used to run end-to-end tests for Kubernetes provider using Docker.

-For details on how to test VMClarity, please check the testing guide [here](docs/test_e2e.md) on how to perform a test on AWS and the instructions [here](e2e/README.md) on how to run and add new tests.
+For details on how to test OpenClarity, please check the testing guide [here](docs/test_e2e.md) on how to perform a test on AWS and the instructions [here](e2e/README.md) on how to run and add new tests.

 ### Troubleshooting and Debugging